...

 At HFJ, it’s common to review drawings and provide DFM feedback before production.
 This helps avoid unnecessary machining steps and keeps costs under control.

-When Should You Use CNC Milling?
+When Should You Choose CNC Milling?

 The part has complex geometry